 The bill's limits on rent increases and required relocation assistance payments does NOT apply to residential properties subject to a local rent stabilization ordinance requiring just cause termination adopted on or before September 1, 2019 that is more protective than the provisions below such as West Hollywood’s Rent Stabilization Ordinance or Santa Monica’s Rent Stabilization Ordinance.
 The provisions of this bill will apply and/or amend the less stringent rules in effect for multi-unit dwellings in Beverly Hills, Glendale, Long Beach, Los Angeles, Inglewood, and Pasadena .

-Effective as of March 15, 2019 (yes March 15, 2019), the owners of multi-unit residential dwellings built prior to 2005 are prohibited from increasing a California tenant’s rent more than 5% plus the percentage change in the cost of living (presently 3% for 2019), or 10%, whichever is lower, subject to specified conditions.
+Effective as of March 15, 2019 (yes March 15, 2019), the owners of multi-unit residential dwellings built prior to 2005 that are NOT subject to a local rent control ordinance are prohibited from increasing a California tenant’s rent more than 5% plus the percentage change in the cost of living (CPI) in your city (presently 0.7% for 2020 in the City of Los Angeles), or 10%, whichever is lower, subject to specified conditions.
 The bill further prohibits an owner of residential multi-unit dwellings from increasing the rent more than 2 times in any 12-month period.